gellerjulia/Constituent-Database/README.md

 java -cp bin:mariadb-java-client-2.1.1.jar databases.ConstituentDatabase localhost/constituents?user=root

-If you are using Windows, navigate to the Command Line The following steps will be the same as if you are using an OS operating system except the soruce path may change.
+If you are using Windows, adhere to the following:
-To enter the downloaded files type:

-C:\Users\yourusernamehere\Downloads --> followed by the name of the downloaded folder
+Navigate to database-project-main file.
+Right click the bar at the top with the location of the database-project-main file and type CMD and hit enter.

 To compile the source code type:

 javac ConstituentDatabase.java

-Then type:

-java -cp mariadb-java-client-2.1.1.jar;bin.databases.ConstituentDatabase

-Finally type:
+Hit enter.

+To run the database, type:

-java -cp bin:mariadb-java-client-2.1.1.jar databases.ConstituentDatabase localhost/constituents?user=root
+java -cp "bin;mariadb-java-client-2.1.1.jar" databases.ConstituentDatabase localhost/constituents?user=root

+Hit enter.

 *Note: the downloaded file name cannot have any spaces